fjallemark/TimetablePlanningApp/Readme.md

 model train planning software.

 #### Multilanguage Support
-All reports can be printed in any of the supported languages, currently English, German, Danish, Norwegian and Sewdish.
+All reports can be printed in any of the supported languages, currently English, German, Danish, Norwegian and Swedish.
 This is currently controlled by your preferred language in your browser settings.

 #### Planning Optimisation